 - Clostridium tetani is the bacterium responsible for the disease.
 The bacteria are found in two forms: as a spore (dormant) or as a vegetative cell (active) that can multiply.

 - The spores are in soil, dust, and animal waste and can survive there for many years.
 These spores are resistant to extremes of temperature.

 - Contamination of a wound with tetanus spores is rather common.
-Tetanus, however, can only occur when the spores germinate and become active bacterial cells
+Tetanus, however, can only occur when the spores germinate and become active bacterial cells that release exotoxins.

 - The active bacterial cells release two exotoxins, tetanolysin and tetanospasmin.
 The function of tetanolysin is unclear, but tetanospasmin is responsible for the disease.